 Research objectives and why it matters

-Now is the time when you can help the BOS community.
 There is still inadequate knowledge and resources about causes, symptoms, quality of life and treatments for Bohring-Opitz Syndrome.
 Dr. Bianca Russell and Dr. Wen-Hann Tan, who created the “Bohring-Opitz Syndrome (BOS) & ASXL related Disorders Registry” (BOS & ASXL REGISTRY for short) and they are researchers in charge of the study “A Clinical Registry for Bohring-Opitz Syndrome and other ASXL related Phenotypes”.

 By collecting important information in this registry, families and their doctors, can share experiences and knowledge about raising a child with Bohring-Opitz Syndrome and ASXL mutations.
 A well run registry helps produce scientific literature and leads to research findings which is crucial to help our children live a better life.